 A walk in the time of sailors

-The walk begins at the Saint Cirq Lapopie nautical stopover or at the port of Bouziès for 10 km round trip of discovery and enchantment.
+The walk starts at the nautical stop of Saint Cirq Lapopie or at the port of Bouziès for 10 km round trip of discovery and enchantment.
 While following the lot river, you will see a first lock, that of the medieval village, then a second, the lock of Ganil and it is at this moment when the cliff drops steeply to water level, that at been dug the rock over 300m long and 2m high.
 You will then discover the vision of this environment according to a Toulouse artist who sculpted the bas-relief in the side of the path in his own way.

 However, it is possible to start the walk from the center of the village, the path will be a little more stony but just as pleasant for 8 km round trip.